How companies should rethink what ‘culture fit’ means – Rich Cobbold

 After a seven-year stint working agency side, Rich moved to an in-house role working for Google Cloud.
 This move was spurred by his desire to work in long term partnerships with clients.
 Initially, he acted as the point of contact for all cloud marketing and communications across EMEA, before also getting involved in technical project management hiring, hiring for other business units like Waze and finally acting as a point of contact for DACH Sales.

 Businesses love hiring based on a ‘cultural fit’.
 It’s one of the big buzzwords of the 21st century.
 As job seekers are motivated less and less by money and more by the perks an employer can offer it seems only natural that ‘culture fit’ will come to the fore of any onboarding process.
-Rich Cobbold thinks we need to exercise caution when it comes to the idea of culture fit though.
-He thinks businesses can be in danger of creating echo chambers if all their employees are thinking identically.
+As a recruitment specialist Rich Cobbold believes we need to think carefully about what culture fit means as it’s hugely important.
+Rich elaborates:

 00.59 Recruitment is a ‘tip of the iceberg’ job